 All patients must have a road distance of at least 15km between the patient and provider.
 The exclusions to this rule are when the patient is residing at an eligible residential aged care facility or is present at an Aboriginal Medical Service or Aboriginal Community Controlled Health Service.

 All patients that are not accessing mental health services must also be residing in a Remoteness Area (RA) classification of between 2-5, as classified by the Australian Statistical Geography Standard.
 This means that the patient is outside of a major city (RA1).
 Mental health services use the Modified Monash Model (MMM) for geographical classification instead, identifying whether a patient’s residence is very remote, remote, rural or a city.
 Patients in an MMM area of between 4-7 are eligible for telehealth.
 You can find your patient’s RA or MMM classification here.

 MBS claiming for telehealth services with Medipass

-With 81 MBS item numbers for telehealth services currently available, clinics that lack efficient and simple claiming processes may struggle to comfortably onboard and maintain these in-demand services.
+With new MBS item numbers for telehealth services currently available, clinics that lack efficient and simple claiming processes may struggle to comfortably onboard and maintain these in-demand services.
 Medipass is an innovative cloud-based claiming platform that is streamlining the claims process for telehealth and all other healthcare services.

 Medipass allows you to raise and process claims from any location and at any time, without a physical terminal.
 The platform is accessed from your smartphone, laptop or tablet, integrating seamlessly with your existing software.
 Internal validation features mean that your claims are checked for missing information before you hit submit, reducing the bounce-back of unprocessed claims for Medicare, as well as over 19 health funds and insurers.
 Your profitability isn’t impacted by the high administrative time taken to complete claims, and your reporting and reconciliation are also easily completed within the platform.